super-jkdevops/vcluster-explore/doc/VCLUSTER-ADD-ARGOCD.md

   value: '{--tls-san=vcluster-k8s-123.172.27.0.3.nip.io,vcluster-k8s-123.k8s.svc.cluster.local}'
 ```

-As you can see 2 hosts entries are used for 1st for ingress 2nd for local access.
+Can observe that 2 hosts entries are used for 1st for ingress 2nd for internal cluster service.
 Make note your INGRESS IP may be different cause different K3d subnet...

 I highly recommend to use local way just to avoid unnecessary paterns creation (easy setup!).